montemarco89/meteo_app/README.md

 # meteo_app
-A simple script that show the weather in your current position and allow you to search for other cith forecast
+A simple script that show the weather in your current position and allow you to search for other city forecast